Dynamic analysis enhances issue resolution: Approach

 \textbf{Native Execution via Automatic Hooks}.
-A critical challenge is format friction, stemming from the necessity to manually inject intrusive logging directives or proprietary hooks into the source code, which often impedes the agent's ability to generate valid scripts.
-To mitigate this, we implemented a Native In-Process Execution strategy.
-Operating as a transparent wrapper, the tool executes agent-synthesized standard Python reproduction scripts directly within the sandbox via the \texttt{runpy} interface.
-This approach obviates the need for the agent to master specific debugging syntax or inject boilerplate code.
-Instead, the tool automatically injects low-level hooks leveraging \texttt{sys.settrace} into the runtime environment, guided by the specified parameters.
-This seamless integration minimizes barriers to dynamic observation, ensuring consistency with the agent's standard workflow.
-Furthermore, this environment-agnostic design guarantees high portability, enabling the tool to accommodate diverse runtime environments characterized by legacy Python versions or intricate dependencies.
+We describe this mechanism using the Python backend as an example.
+Forcing the agent to adhere to complex, fixed-format code injection imposes a high cognitive load, rendering the generation process highly error-prone and brittle.
+To mitigate this, we implement a Native In-Process Execution strategy.
+Upon invocation, it executes agent-synthesized standard Python reproduction scripts directly via the \texttt{runpy} interface.
+This format is consistent with running scripts, completely avoiding the need for agents to master specific debugging syntax or write boilerplate code.
+Guided by the specified parameters, the tool automatically injects low-level hooks leveraging \texttt{sys.settrace} into the runtime environment to capture process data.
+Although this dynamic instrumentation inherently introduces runtime overhead, such execution cost is largely marginal when compared to the latency of the agent's large language model (LLM) inference.
+Furthermore, by restricting the trace scope to task-relevant modules, we ensure that the execution remains efficient.
+Ultimately, this environment-agnostic design minimizes adaptation barriers, preserves the agent's workflow, and ensures high portability across legacy or complex Python environments.

 \textbf{Spatiotemporal Trace Filtering}.
-To extract core insights and minimize noise, our tool employs strict spatiotemporal filtering.
-Temporally, we adopt an "on-demand" mechanism where the tracer activates only upon target function invocation, bypassing initialization noise.
-Spatially, a whitelist filters out standard libraries and irrelevant third-party dependencies.
-Regarding granularity, we capture only function calls, returns, and exceptions, relying on the LLM's capacity to deduce intermediate logic directly from these call-return pairs.
-These designs achieve significant log compression without losing critical information.
+To extract core execution insights while minimizing noise, we utilize two key parameters: trace scope and target function.
+Temporally, guided by the target function, the tracer adopts an "on-demand" approach---activating exclusively upon function invocation.
+Spatially, the trace scope acts as a whitelist, effectively filtering out extraneous libraries and dependencies.
+Regarding trace granularity, we selectively capture only function calls, returns, and exceptions.
+By restricting the trace to call-return pairs, this design achieves maximal trace compression while preserving the integrity of the entire execution trajectory.